Appetizers In Italy

 The small bites served during aperitivo are meant to stimulate the appetite and provide a preview of the flavors to come in the main meal.
 The selection of appetizers can vary but often includes items like olives, nuts, cheese, and small sandwiches.
 It is a chance to savor different flavors and indulge in culinary delights before sitting down for the main course.

-See also Ukrainian Appetizers
+See also Longhorn Appetizers

 Serving Appetizers